Jinchuan/newblog/README.md

 # newblog

-This is just a test of new blog
+This is just a test of new blog in readme